 Study the models in the “HubNet Activities” section of the Models Library to see how these primitives are used in practice in the Code tab.
 Disease is a good one to start with.

-don't interact with the model in the same way.
-Instead of a
+on the client don’t interact with the model in the same way.
+Instead of a direct

 For example, if you have a button called “move left”, a slider called “step-size”, a switch called “all-in-one-step?”, and a monitor called “Location:”, the tags for these interface elements will be as follows:

 |move left||move left|

 Note that you can only have one interface element with a specific name.
 Having more than one interface element with the same tag in the client interface will result in unpredictable behavior since it is not clear which element you intended to send the information to.

 View mirroring lets views of the world be displayed in clients as well on the server.
 View mirroring is enabled using a checkbox in the HubNet Control Center.

 When mirroring is enabled, client views update whenever the view on the server does.
 To avoid excessive network traffic, the view should not update more often than necessary.
 Therefore we strongly recommend using tick-based updates, rather than continuous updates.
 See the View Updates section of the Programming Guide for an explanation of the two types of updates.

 display command runs.